gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ### ESP32: First-Time Upload

 If you do not see a WiFi network for your Proton Pack, the device has likely not been flashed with the GPStar firmware to enable that feature.
-You will need to upload the software using a USB cable via either the 2 methods listed here.
+You will need to upload the software using a USB cable via either of the 2 methods listed here.

 **Via Web Uploader**